minio/docs/source/reference/minio-mc/mc-find.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS

-   *Required*
+   :required:

-   For objects on  MinIO or an S3-compatible host, specify the
-   :ref:`alias <alias>` and the full path to search
-   (e.g. bucket and prefixes).
+   For objects on  MinIO or an S3-compatible host, specify the :ref:`alias <alias>` and the full path to search (e.g. bucket and prefixes).
    For example:

    .. code-block:: none

       mc find play/mydata/

    For objects on a filesyste, specify the full path to search.
-For
-   example:
+   For example:

    .. code-block:: shell